Abathargh/moody-go/gateway/README.md

 ## Requirements

-If you want to run the gateway directly on your machine, you will need to install go (>= 1.13); the app was developed with reference to the golang-go version.
+If you want to run the gateway directly on your machine, you will need to install go (>= 1.13) and make (optional); the app was developed with reference to the golang-go version.

 You can also run it through docker if you don't want to install go.